abannachbrown/Regex-dictionary-app/README.md

 # Regex-dictionary-app

-1. unpack the All-Studies-Zipped folder
+1. unpack the all.zip folder
 2. ensure all files are in the same working directory

-3. run the app in R using the app.R file
+3. run the app in R using the app_update_28092018.R file